AjayKumar-j-s/Blog_Application-Django/README.md

 Pagination support
 Getting Started
 Prerequisites

-Make sure you have the following installed on your local development machine:
+Make sure you have the following installed on your local development machine: mysql
 Python 3.x
 Django
 Git